Julian Short – Chair of the LGB

 Martin Lowthian – Parent Governor, Grafham Grange School

 Martin’s background is Audit, Governance and Management Consultancy in the NHS, Social Care and, previously, telecommunications and banking.
 He now works for a software company that provides solutions to help organisations develop and evidence their compliance with regulatory bodies, track quality improvement and evidence the planning and delivery of care.

-He has 3 children, 1 off to University in September 2018, and lives in Surrey Heath, where he coaches junior cricket in his spare time.
+He has 3 children and lives in Surrey Heath, where he coaches junior cricket in his spare time.